AA/PPS 01.02.02 - Establishment and Review of Centers, Institutes, and Academies

 REVIEWERS OF THIS PPS

-Reviewers of this PPS include the following:
+Reviewer of this PPS includes the following:

 Position Date Associate Vice President for Research and Federal Relations September 1 E3Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.